NetLogo/Palette-Extension/README.md

 ## Examples

-### There are several examples of using the pallete primitive:
+### There are several examples of using the pallete primitive in the models library:

-* Scale-Gradient Applet - Scale-Scheme Example.nlogo
-* Scale-Gradient Applet - Scale-Gradient Example.nlogo
+* Scale-Gradient Example.nlogo
-* Color Gradient Applet - Color Gradient Example.nlogo
+* Color Gradient Example.nlogo

 ### Demo Models from the NetLogo Library with scheme colors